TheLocust3/FRC-Game-Simulator/README.md

 ### To-Do
  - Update for the 2017 game, Steamworks (List in order of priority)
-   - Place gear on Airship
    - Climb
-   - Load gear from Human Player Station
    - Load balls from Human Player Station
    - Highgoal on the Boiler
    - Lowgoal on the Boiler